 Bash is our AI bot, trained to help you pass your exam.
 AI Generated Content may display inaccurate information, always double-check anything important.

-What causes photophobia in corneal ulceration?
+What causes corneal ulceration?

 Open an interactive chat with Bash